Is Poplar Wood Strong? (With Surprising Reasons!)

 Even though poplar is considered softer than most other hardwoods, Poplar is a great choice for making furniture.
 It has great dimensional stability.

-The most important thing about poplar wood is its workability.
 Because of being softer than most hardwoods, it takes manipulation with a lather, router, or saw well.

 Poplar wood is easy to carve.
 But you need to make sure that your woodworking tools are well sharpened before working with poplar.